claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 #### Comparison
 - **Kinesis Data Streams (KDS)**: Provides maximum flexibility and control for handling large volumes of real-time streaming data.
 However, it requires custom applications for data processing.
 Ideal for scenarios where you need to develop your own real-time analytics or data processing applications.

 - **Kinesis Data Firehose**: Fully managed and simplifies delivering streaming data to predefined destinations (like S3, Redshift, Elasticsearch).
 It is great for backup and storage integration without the need to manage scaling or custom processing.

 - **Kinesis Data Analytics (KDA)**: Designed for analyzing streaming data in real-time using SQL or Apache Flink.
 It extracts real-time insights from the data stream without building complex custom applications, ideal for live dashboards, anomaly detection, and streaming ETL.

 - **Kinesis Video Streams**: Specializes in handling real-time video data (such as security feeds or IoT video streams).
 It is used mainly for video surveillance, smart home applications, and machine learning on video (e.g., object detection, facial recognition).
-## AWS Data Exchange
-AWS Data Exchange is a service that makes it easy for AWS customers to securely exchange file-based **datasets** in the AWS Cloud.

-You can download dataset and upload your own dataset.
-Data grants is the tool that allow you to control access to your datasets.
 ## AWS Glue
 **ETL** = Extract, transform, and load

-AWS Glue is serverless data integration that makes it easy for **analytics** users to discover, prepare, move and integrate data from multiple sources.
+AWS Glue is **serverless** data integration that makes it easy for **analytics** users to discover, prepare, move and integrate data from multiple sources.
 Visually create, run, monitor, extract and load ETL pipelines to load data into your data lakes.
 A pipeline is composed of more jobs

+- **AWS Glue ETL jobs are charged based on the number of data processing units (DPUs)**
 - Search and catalog using, Athena, EMR and Redshift
 - **AWS Glue Studio**, feature that allows you to visually build ETL jobs and pipelines
-- **AWS Glue ETL jobs are charged based on the number of data processing units (DPUs)**
-- **AWS Glue Data Catalog:** is a fully manage Apache Hive Metastore-compatible catalog service that makes it easy for customer to store, anntoate and share metadata about their data
+- **AWS Glue Data Catalog:** is a fully manage Apache Hive Metastore-compatible catalog service that makes it easy for customer to store, annotate and share metadata about their data
-## AWS Instance Scheduler
-The Instance Scheduler on AWS solution automates the starting and stopping of various AWS services including **Amazon EC2** and **Amazon RDS** instances.

-You are responsible for the cost of the AWS services used while running Instance Scheduler on AWS.
-As of the latest revision, the cost for running this solution a small deployment in two accounts and two Regions is approximately **$13.15 per month.**

 ## AWS App Mesh
-is a service mesh that helps manage and monitor the communication between microservices in an application.
+Is a service mesh that helps manage and monitor the communication **between microservices** in an application.
 It provides a way to control how different parts of your microservices architecture communicate with each other

+## OpenSearch Service
+Is a managed full-text search service that makes it easy to deploy operate and scale OpenSearch and ElasticSearch, a popular open-source search and analytics engine.
 # Develop
 ## ElasticBeanStalk
 With Elastic Beanstalk you can quickly deploy and manage applications in the AWS Cloud without having to learn about the infrastructure that runs those applications.
 It provides CloudFormation templates for you.